oswaldocavalcante/udwdelivery/README.md

 ### What is Uber Direct?

-Uber Direct is a delivery service that allows businesses to send packages directly to customers using Uber's network of drivers.
+Uber Direct is a delivery service from Uber that allows businesses to send packages directly to customers using Uber's network of drivers.

-### How do I set up my API credentials?
+### Where do I get my API credentials?

 You can set up your API credentials in the WooCommerce settings under the "Uber Direct" section.
-You will need your Customer ID, Client ID, and Client Secret from your Uber Direct account.
+You will need your Customer ID, Client ID, and Client Secret from your Uber Direct account, as explained [here](https://developer.uber.com/docs/deliveries/get-started).

 ## License